-Taurine acts in various important functions in the body.
-It has been linked to treating a number of conditions.
-Those conditions include congestive heart failure, high blood pressure, diabetes, and retinal damage to name a few.
+Taurine has important functions in the body.
+It has been linked to treating a number of conditions such as congestive heart failure, high blood pressure, diabetes, and retinal damage to name a few.

 Taurine is classified as a “conditionally essential” amino acid rather than “an essential amino acid.”
-A “conditional amino acid” can be made by the body.
-An “essential amino acid” cannot be made by the body and must be provided by the diet.
+A “conditional amino acid” can be made by the body while an “essential amino acid” cannot be made by the body and must be provided by the diet.

-Diets which include low levels of taurine, such as vegan or vegetarian diets, might require supplementation.
-This is due to the fact that Taurine is not as readily accessible in vegetables as it is in meat.
-Additionally, aging bodies cannot produce a suitable level of Taurine, which again could lead to supplementation.
+Diets that include low levels of taurine, such as vegan or vegetarian diets, might require supplementation.
+This is due to the fact that taurine is not as readily accessible in vegetables as it is in meat.
+Additionally, aging bodies cannot produce a suitable level of taurine, which again could lead to supplementation.

 2. No, Taurine Is Not Bull Sperm